lincolnvirus/lincolnvirus.github.io/_projects/forex/real_signals.markdown

 Section upgrade.

-These signals are provided by <a href="https://www.mql5.com/en/users/johnmacknamara" target="_blank">Rafael Minato</a> from Brazil in the MQL5 forum.
+These signals are provided by <a href="https://www.mql5.com/en/users/johnmacknamara" target="_blank">Raphael Minato</a> from Brazil in the MQL5 forum.

 **RFactor EURGBP High Risk**: Specially designed system to trade EURGBP pair on asian session.
 Tested for 16 years in multiple timeframes using WFA principles.
 Higher Risk but also very rewarding.
 <iframe frameborder="0" width="220" height="140" src="https://www.mql5.com/en/signals/widget/signal/3ps8"></iframe>